By Hussain Sultan | July 10, 2025

 Xorq Handles: Multi-Engine Execution & Lineage

-See the code here: https://gist.github.com/hussainsultan/6146a6c57b573256121e860c2cb1d4bb
+See the code here: benchmark gist

 This confirms that our current bottleneck lies not in the transport protocol, but in the storage engine—DuckDB.
 DuckDB’s lack of support for concurrent writes means that PUT throughput quickly flattens as load increases.
-In contrast, Arrow Flight is engineered for high-performance parallel data transfer—benchmarks show it can achieve up to 4,800 MB/s for DoPut and 6,000 MB/s or DoGet, utilizing nearly full network bandwidth.
+In contrast, Arrow Flight is engineered for high-performance parallel data transfer—benchmarks show it can achieve up to 4,800 MB/s for DoPut and 6,000 MB/s for DoGet, utilizing nearly full network bandwidth.

 This demo shows the core concepts, but a production FeatureHouse would add: